 I´m addicted to coffee!
 Every country we visit we search for a good and strong coffee.
 In Thailand wasn´t different, between all the places we visited in the country, we tried to squeeze a cup of local coffee.
 But to be honest, we weren’t fully satisfied, until a month ago.
-We went out of the beaten path in north of Thailand to experience one of the best coffees we have ever drank, and discovered unique things to do in Chiang Mai.
+We went out of the beaten path in the north of Thailand to experience one of the best coffees we have ever drunk and discovered unique things to do in Chiang Mai.

 We left Chiang Mai city at 8 am.
 The van took us to the Doi Inthanon National Park, a mountain range that comes all the way from the Himalaya and covers an area of 482 square kilometers, the tallest peak is at 2,565 meters above sea level.
 Bottom line, It´s a big park, with huge hills and even bigger beauty!
 Took us approximately one hour to reach the park entrance, then more 30 minutes to arrive at our first stop, a tiny village surrounded by mountains and coffee trees.

 The mountain village is the home of a Karen Tribe, an ethnic group that migrated from Myanmar to Thailand, since the 18th century they try to keep alive most of their ancestral traditions.
 We were welcomed by Yosae, the father, Mot the son, and Poche, the matriarch of the family also the shyest one in the house.